Top 5 Movie Cars From The 1980'sPosted on 2018-11-01

 5. Ghostbusters – 1959 Cadillac Miller-Meteor ambulance conversion

 The so-called “Ecto-1” in the movie was heavily modified for the movie production of course, but even the original models sold in 1959 were 20 feet long and weighed nearly 3 tons.
 They were used both as ambulances and hearses.
 While filming the sequel “Ghostbusters II” the car broke down on the Brooklyn Bridge and caused such a massive traffic jam that the NYPD fined the production company.
-If you like old Cadillacs, we have a couple to choose from including this 1952 Series 62 convertible.
+If you like old Cadillacs, we have a couple to choose from in our inventory now.

 4. Rain Man – 1948 Buick Roadmaster

 The ’48 Buick Roadmaster plays a large part in the movie and is seen through much of the film as Tom Cruise and Dustin Hoffman drive across the country.
 There were two Roadmasters used in filming, and a few years back one of them sold for more than $170,000!
-We currently have a classic 1942 Buick convertible for sale in our showroom.
+We have sold many Buicks over the years and you can check our inventory to see if we have any in our showroom now.

 3. Blue Brothers – 1974 Dodge Monaco

 As Dan Aykroyd says in the movie, the Bluesmobile has a cop motor, cop tires, cop suspension and cop shocks.
 With the way they abused their car, it’s not surprising that 13 different Bluesmobiles were used in filming – all of which actually WERE former California Highway Patrol cars.
 With some of the most over-the-top car chase scenes every filmed, the movie set a record for most cars destroyed in one film.
-We love Mopar Muscle and have a few Dodges in our inventory, like this 1970 Dodge Challenger.
+We love Mopar Muscle and have a few Dodges in our inventory now.

 2. Ferris Bueller’s Day Off – 1961 Ferrari GT California